Electronic lab notebook for

 To invite your colleagues, please follow the steps below:

-• Step 1: Navigate to “Groups” using the navigation panel on the left side.
+1 Go to “Groups” from the navigation panel on the left.

-• Login with your existing credentials.
+2 Login with your existing credentials.
 If you don’t have an account yet, simply create one using the button provided.
-Once signed in, navigate to “Groups” using the left-side navigation panel.

 Self-training materials